gvanem/gen-make/README.md

 `Congratulations!
 But I will not let you do any damage here.`

 A future version could use the Python package **[Mako](https://www.makotemplates.org/)** to generate the templates.
-May at run-time?
+Maybe at run-time?